LautaroJayat/twitter_bot/README.md

 # Quick Twitter Bot

-A Twitter API client for the lazy generation
+A Twitter API client for the lazy generation.

+Opinionated shorthands for the REST API.

+## Installing

+* Run `npm install quick-twitter-bot`

 ## Set Up

-* Run `npm install quick-twitter-bot`

 * Make a `.env` file with your app keys in your root directory, it should look like this: